muratk3n/thirdwave/en/README.md

 ---

 Many things are possible.. but viable?
 Efficient?
-That is the question.
-If one is fine cutting 100 mile from his range, wait a day while the f-ing truck charges during long trips, 8 tons added to his curb weight, fine.
-Like aspirin is "fine" for cancer, or cutting fat from diet but drinking Coca-Cola.
+If u r fine cutting 100 mile from your range, wait a day while the f-ing truck charges during long trips, 8 tons added to your curb weight, fine.
+Like aspirin is "fine" for cancer.
+Or cutting fat from diet but drinking Coca-Cola.
 It's all "fine".

 "But battery trucks are possible"